 - Aggregate data from multiple masters into a single slave

 Tungsten Replicator permits slaves to have multiple masters in a simple, easy-to-manage topology.
 Tungsten Replicator moves data required for reporting and data aggregation from multiple masters into a slave.

 Tungsten Replicator eliminates slave lag.
 Tungsten Enterprise parallel replication boosts MySQL replication performance up to 5x.

-Other area of improvement was the unbelivable work done by the two development team at Oracle and MariaDB.
-Both have implemented a lot of optimization specially for the OPTIMIZER.
+Another area of improvement was the unbelivable work done by the two development teams at Oracle and MariaDB.
+Both have implemented a lot of optimization, especially for the OPTIMIZER.
 Documentation can be found at:

 New flushing algorithm in InnoDB

 MySQL labs release April 2012 includes the flushing heuristics in InnoDB.